Nalen98/GhidraEmu/README.md

 `MOV RAX, qword ptr FS:[0x28]`

 We'll just try to cheat a little and jump over it by increasing the PC value.
-To do this, stop at the instruction you don't want to emulate, click anywhere in the space of Ghidra disassm listing to have focus on it and press `J` hotkey.
+To do this, stop at the instruction you don't want to emulate and press `J` hotkey.
 Otherwise, stepping further, we would get an uninitialized memory read error.

 ![Jump Over](./images/JumpOver.gif)